 The success and popularity of Youth LEAD’s interfaith work has led the organization to expand from interfaith work to broader issues of identity.
 “It’s less a religious literacy program now than it was in the beginning, and its more about the interpersonal: ‘This is what I believe, this is what I experience, this is my world,’” explains Janet Penn, former Executive Director of Youth LEAD.

-Since 2019, Youth LEAD has been housed at Emerson College.
+Since 2018, Youth LEAD has been housed at Emerson College.
 Youth LEAD Board Member, and member of the Emerson College Board of Trustees, Raj Sharma forged this partnership between Youth LEAD and Emerson College.
 What began with Emerson hosting the 2016 TIDE conference has evolved into a formal partnership between Youth LEAD and Emerson College’s Social Justice Center.
-While still maintaining an independent non-profit status, all of Youth LEAD’s administrative functions have been housed at Emerson since 2018, and in July of 2019, Youth Lead was officially integrated as a part of the college.
+Since 2018,, all of Youth LEAD’s administrative functions have been housed at Emerson, and in July of 2019, Youth Lead was officially integrated as a part of the college.
 Partnering with Emerson College’s Social Justice Center has provided further administrative infrastructure and offered programmatic support to Youth LEAD.

-In addition to the continued program in Sharon, which had over 40 participants in 2019, Youth LEAD is looking to create a Youth LEAD, Boston program.
-Sylvia Spears, Vice President for Equity & Social Justice at Emerson College, oversees Youth LEAD’s programs and stated that as part of Emerson’s Social Justice Center, central to the Youth LEAD Boston program will be “a deep commitment to under-resourced communities.”
+In addition to the continued program in Sharon, which had over 40 participants in 2019, Youth LEAD is looking to create a Boston-based program.
+Sylvia Spears, Vice President for Equity & Social Justice at Emerson College, oversees Youth LEAD’s programs and stated that as part of Emerson’s Social Justice Center, central to future Boston programming will be “a deep commitment to under-resourced communities.”
 As such, Spears says, Youth LEAD aims to “develop a sustainable model for long-term organizational thriving while remaining accessible to students from under-resourced communities.”
 To that end, Youth LEAD has been in discussions with dozens of already operating youth non-profits in Boston to assess how Youth LEAD can meet this goal, and to determine how Youth LEAD fits into the larger landscape of other Boston based youth leadership programs.